EarthObservation/RVT_py/README.md

 `pip install rvt-py`

-This might not work, because pypi usually has problems installing gdal.
-To solve that first try to install gdal then run above command.
+This might not work, because pypi usually has problems installing GDAL.
+To solve that first try to install GDAL then run above command.

 ### requirements

-We suggest using an Anaconda environment (easiest gdal installation) and Python 3.6 or higher.
+We suggest using an Anaconda environment (easiest GDAL installation) and Python 3.6 or higher.
 Required libraries with tested versions (could also work with other versions):

 *   numpy 1.19.2
 *   scipy 1.5.2